 The Panama Canal mesmerized me!
 I had been staring at these little engines (called mulas – mules) glinting in the sun as they crawled along their fixed rails at the Miraflores Locks for at least an hour.

-Beyond the entrance to the canal, more ships lined up into the distance waiting their turn.
+Beyond the entrance to the canal, more ships lined up into the distance, waiting for their turn.

-Beyond the lock those who had entered before at a sea slug’s pace gathered speed as they disappeared inland, leaving the Pacific for the Caribbean.
+Beyond the lock, those ships that had entered before at a sea slug’s pace, gathered speed as they disappeared inland towards Gatun Lake, leaving the Pacific for the Caribbean.

-I imagined the Miraflores Visitor Center overlooking the entrance to be full of whatever they call the ship version of trainspotters.
+I imagined the Miraflores Visitor Center overlooking the entrance to be full of whatever they call the ship’s version of trainspotters.
 ‘Ship-spotters’ minus anoraks and in less of a hurry?

-The last time I felt like this was when as a child I watched a lava lamp turned on for the first time, waiting for the wax to melt and do its thing.
+The last time I felt like this was when as a child, I watched a lava lamp for the first time, waiting for the wax to melt and do its thing.

-Unless you’re paying for a tour and arrive on a bus (unnecessary in my opinion), the best way to get to the Miraflores Locks is by car, taxi, or Uber.
+Unless you’re paying for a tour and arriving on a bus (unnecessary in my opinion), the best way to get to the Miraflores Visitors Center is by car, taxi, or Uber.
 It’s not far and an Uber from, say, El Cangrejo in Panama City, costs as little as seven bucks.
 The bus from Albrook is $0.25 per person.

-Once you’ve had your fill of the observation deck, or while you are waiting for some slo-mo action on the canal, you can visit visitor center museum (note: currently closed in early 2023).
+Once you’ve had your fill of the observation deck, you can visit visitor center museum (note: currently closed in early 2023).

 Made up of four exhibition halls, this covers the history, function, international importance, and the inevitable biodiversity of a man-made waterway linking the Caribbean to the Pacific.

 Once you’ve had your fill of ships, the inevitable gift shop has the usual selection of mugs, postcards, and trinkets.
-If you’re hungry like we were, there are snack bars, or on the top floor of the center is the Atlantic & Pacific Co.
-Restaurant for something more substantial.
+There’s also a snack bar, a far cry from the restaurant they had here before the pandemic.

-Like most parks and museums, there is that annoying price tier difference between locals and visitors.
+Like most parks and museums in Panama, there’s a price difference between locals and visitors.

-Non-residents pay $15 for adults and $10 for children aged 6-12, compared to a fifth of the price for residents.
+Non-residents (ie, tourists) pay $15 for adults and $5 for children aged 6-12, compared to $5 for Panamanian citizens and legal residents.

-But if you only want to see the lock and don’t care about the museum and the movie, you can bypass the museum entrance fee and go straight to the restaurant.
+But if you only want to see the lock and don’t care about the museum and the movie, you can bypass the museum entrance fee and go straight to the restaurant (if/when it reopens).
 A smart move if you have a long wait to see a ship come in.